zstyblik/fake-ipmistack/README.md

 In case you'd like to use fake-ipmistack outside of IPMItool, you're probably wondering about its interface.
 It's using UNIX sockets to communicate with client as it was the simplest and the quickest way to do it.
-Feel free to check-out IPMItool's "dummy" interface to get the idea how to implemnt fake-ipmistack compatible interface in your project.
+Feel free to check-out IPMItool's "dummy" interface to get the idea how to implement fake-ipmistack compatible interface in your project.

 Structures used to shift data back and forth are in